-Output 2.1.1 Innovative multi-stakeholder water storage, conservation and food security technologies adopted
+Output 2.1.1 Innovative multi-stakeholder water storageharvesting, conservation and food security technologies adopted

-65. The Key policy frameworks to safely guide in delivery of this output include: National Irrigation Policy (2017) promotes sustainable irrigation development to enhance food and livelihood security and reduction of poverty.
+65-64 The Key policy frameworks to safely guide in delivery of this output include: National Irrigation Policy (2017) promotes sustainable irrigation development to enhance food and livelihood security and reduction of poverty.
 It serves as an overarching instrument for regulation of irrigation development in the country.
 Its mission is to promote irrigation development and management to enhance water use efficiency for increased and sustainable agricultural production and productivity and profitability to ensure food security and wealth creation.
 Section 2.6 of the policy provides the guiding principles to be followed amongst which is supporting Integrated Water Resources Management (IWRM).
 In addition, the water resources regulations (1998) provide for application of a water permit by someone who wishes to construct, own, occupy or control any works on or adjacent areas whereby there is a motorized pump that pumps water from a borehole or water way.
-There is a water dam, tank or others capable of diverting or impounding an inflow of more than 400 cubic meters in any period of 24 hours.
-There are works for non-consumptive uses; and other related regulatory frameworks to address aspects of water scarcity/stress in a sustainable way.
-Such regulations and policies will be the guiding documents in promoting innovative multi-stakeholder water storage technologies.
+There is a wWater dams, tanks or and others capable of diverting or impoundingcapturing an inflows of more than 400 cubic meters in any period of 24 hours will be consided. -There are works for non-consumptive uses; and other related regulatory frameworks to address aspects of water scarcity/stress in a sustainable way.
+Such regulations and policies will be the guideing documents in promotiong of innovative multi-stakeholder water storage technologies.
 The technologies promote availability and conservation of water, ground water recharge, and address the challenge of water scarcity during extreme weather conditions, by capturing and storing water through construction of dams, trenches, soak pits, in addition to promoting drought resistant crops and improved livestock management.
 Innovations in detail will consider changes in water rights practices, improving the understanding of groundwater dynamics and recharge, improving technologies and policies for water use efficiency improvements.

-66. Maladaptation will be avoided by following relevant national policies and guidelines outlined in Tables 6 and 7.
+66.65.
+Maladaptation will be avoided by following relevant national policies and guidelines outlined in Tables 6 and 7.
 Specific activities that will be undertaken to promote adoption of innovative multi-stakeholder water storage and conservation technologies are: